cmudig/emblaze/README.md

 - `currentFrame` (`int`) The current frame or embedding space that is being viewed (from `0` to `len(embeddings)`).
 - `selectedIDs` (`List[int]`) The selected ID numbers.
 Unless you provide custom IDs when constructing the `EmbeddingSet`, these are simply zero-indexed integers.
 - `alignedIDs` (`List[int]`) The IDs of the points to which the embedding spaces are aligned (same format as `selectedIDs`).
 Alignment is computed relative to the positions of the points in the current frame.
+- `colorScheme` (`string`) The name of a color scheme to use to render the points.
+A variety of color schemes are available, listed in `src/colorschemes.ts`.
+This property can also be changed in the Settings panel of the widget.
+- `previewMode` (`string`) The method to use to generate preview lines, which should be one of the values in `utils.

 ## Standalone App